 The pace of change is accelerating.
 This creates new opportunities for those who apply new technology to their businesses.

-Pokémon Go has proven the need.
-Now it’s your chance to build your own success with Augmented Reality
+Pokémon Go Augmented Reality has proven the need.
+Now it’s your chance to use it!

 You may ask, why is Pokémon Go such a big deal?

 The Pokémon cartoon franchise was created 21 years ago.
 It was already successful but that didn’t stop them from innovating by launching an AR app with global appeal.

 The Pokémon Go Augmented Reality app reached 7 million downloads in less than a week, surpassing any other app.
 Not to mention that it generated $160m in its first month and it hasn’t even launched in all countries, so it could easily make a staggering $2bn in the first year.

 The lesson of all this is that even a successful giant like Nintendo/Niantic realized that they have to step up their digital strategy instead of sitting around doing nothing and watching the rest of the world rush by.

 We still don’t know the impact Minecraft Earth will have, but taking into account many users have already preregistered to have access to the app, it is likely to be huge.